OctopusDeployLabs/SpaceCloner/docs/UseCase-CopyToTestInstance.md

 - `CloneProjectDeploymentProcess` - set to `true` as you'll want to include the project deployment process.
 - `CloneProjectRunbooks` - set to `true` as you'll want to include the project runbooks.
 - `CloneTenantVariables` - set to `true` as you'll want to include the tenant variables.
+- `CloneProjectLogos` - set to `true` as you'll want to copy over the project logo.

 ```PowerShell
 CloneSpace.ps1 -SourceOctopusUrl "https://instance1.yoursite.com" `